pingcap/tiproxy/README.md

 When a TiDB instance restarts or shuts down, TiProxy migrates backend connections on this instance to other instances.
 In this way, the clients won't be disconnected.

-For more details, please refer to the blog [Achieving Zero-Downtime Upgrades with TiDB](https://www.pingcap.com/blog/achieving-zero-downtime-upgrades-tidb/).
+For more details, please refer to the blogs [Achieving Zero-Downtime Upgrades with TiDB](https://www.pingcap.com/blog/achieving-zero-downtime-upgrades-tidb/) and [Maintaining Database Connectivity in Serverless Infrastructure with TiProxy](https://www.pingcap.com/blog/maintaining-database-connectivity-in-serverless-infra-with-tiproxy/).

 ### Load Balance